mtorres6739/city-explorer/README.md

 ## Change Log

+09-27-2022 10:15pm - Application server is now deployed to Heroku.
+09-27-2022 10:00pm - Application now has a fully-functional express server, with a GET route for the location resource.
 09-26-2022 9:00pm  - Application now has a fully-functional node server, with a GET route for the location resource.

 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: